ffrostfall/BridgeNet/docs/intro.md

 # BridgeNet

-BridgeNet is a networking library that solves a multitude of annoyances and problems when working directly with RemoteEvents, while remaining performant and not loosing the ability to easily debug.
+BridgeNet is a networking library that solves a multitude of annoyances and problems when working directly with RemoteEvents, while remaining performant and not losing the ability to easily debug.
 BridgeNet takes a philosophy of letting the developer optimize what's sent over the wire, while optimizing the calls itself, trying to be as non-intrusive as possible.

 ## Features